Best Supplements for Fertility: Evidence-Based Guide for Men and Women

 Zinc for Fertility

 Zinc is foundational to male fertility.
 It’s concentrated in the prostate and testes, where it supports testosterone production, sperm formation, and the structural integrity of sperm DNA.
-Low zinc is one of the most common micronutrient deficiencies in men with poor semen parameters.
+A meta-analysis of over 2,600 infertile men found significantly lower seminal zinc levels compared to fertile controls, and zinc supplementation significantly improved semen volume, motility, and morphology (Zhao et al., 2016).

 For a complete breakdown of the best zinc forms, dosing, and what to look for on a supplement label, see our guide to the Best Zinc Supplements for Fertility.